dotnet/AspNetCore.Docs/aspnetcore/blazor/test.md

 The following actions take place at each step of the test:

 * *Arrange*: The `Counter` component is rendered using bUnit's `TestContext`.
 The CUT's paragraph element (`<p>`) is found and assigned to `paraElm`.
-In Razor syntax the can be passed as `RenderFragment` to bUnit.
+In Razor syntax, a component can be passed as a <xref:Microsoft.AspNetCore.Components.RenderFragment> to bUnit.

-* *Act*: The button's element (`<button>`) is located and then clicked by calling `Click`, which should increment the counter and update the content of the paragraph tag (`<p>`).
+* *Act*: The button's element (`<button>`) is located and selected by calling `Click`, which should increment the counter and update the content of the paragraph tag (`<p>`).
 The paragraph element text content is obtained by calling `TextContent`.

 * *Assert*: `MarkupMatches` is called on the text content to verify that it matches the expected string, which is `Current count: 1`.

 > [!NOTE]
-> The `MarkupMatches` assert method differs from a regular string comparison assertion (for example, `Assert.Equal("Current count: 1", paraElmText);`) `MarkupMatches` performs a semantic comparison of the input and expected HTML markup.
+> The `MarkupMatches` assert method differs from a regular string comparison assertion (for example, `Assert.Equal("Current count: 1", paraElmText);`). `MarkupMatches` performs a semantic comparison of the input and expected HTML markup.
 A semantic comparison is aware of HTML semantics, meaning things like insignificant whitespace is ignored.
 This results in more stable tests.
 For more information, see [Customizing the Semantic HTML Comparison](https://bunit.egilhansen.com/docs/verification/semantic-html-comparison).

 ## Additional resources